RandomComputerUser/FancyLighting/README.md

 ## Latest Version

 ### v1.1.2 (2026-06-25)
-- Fixed graphical glitches with the Fancy Lighting that occurred when using 2–4 threads
+- Fixed graphical glitches with the Fancy Lighting Engine that occurred when using 2–4 threads